huangsd/huangsd.github.io/_pages/about.md

 - [11/2025] Two papers were accepted by AAAI'26.
 Congrats to all the collaborators!
 - [11/2025] I have been invited to be an Editorial Board member for the Discover Artificial Intelligence!
 - [10/2025] Congrats to Yang Liu's National Scholarship of China (国奖)!
-- [09/2025] I was honored as World's Top2% Scientists in 2025 ranked by Stanford University!
+- [09/2025] I was honored as World's Top2% Scientists in 2025 ranked by Stanford University & Elsevier!
 - [09/2025] I have been invited to be a PC member for the 14th International Conference on Learning Representations (ICLR'26)
 - [09/2025] I have been invited to be a PC member for the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR'26)
 - [07/2025] I have been invited to be a PC member for the 40th AAAI Conference on Artificial Intelligence (AAAI'26).